NEW MOON - Chodesh - Explained!

 The text is directed toward the 'house of Israel' and Judah, refer

 to the prior verses 5:1,3,5 and the following verses 5:9-14.
+The

 Verse 5:8 mentions the blowing of the ram's horn, something associated

-with the Day of Atonement and jubilee (ie the notion of release from
+with the Day of Atonement and jubilee (ie, the notion of release from

 The theme of the Hosea text is the anger of God upon His rebellious

-people, a theme reflected in the period known as the 'day of the Lord'.
+people.
+This is a theme also reflected in the end-time period known as

-(Refer Ezekiel 13:3-5.)
-After this period God will again have mercy
+After this period God will again have mercy on His people (Hos 5:15)

-on His people (Hos 5:15) and raise them up again (Hos 6:2).
-The raising
+and raise them up again (Hos 6:2).
+The raising of God's people is a

-of God's people is a theme associated with the last annual assembly day,
+concept associated with the last annual assembly day, ie the 'last day'

 NUMBERS CHAPTERS 28 & 29